Advancing Osteoarthritis Treatments

 There is no cure for osteoarthritis and the plethora of treatment options which aim to reduce symptoms and improve the quality of life are lacking in one or both aspects.
 There is an urgent need for trials of new and existing drugs which may intervene in the development and progression of OA.
 Importantly, therapies must improve how a patient feels, functions and survives.

-The Arthritis Foundation is transforming the landscape of OA research and discovery by focusing on what is paramount for our patients - biomarkers to diagnose disease and intervene early as opposed to solely studying treatments of end stage disease when reduced or no options exist.
+The Arthritis Foundation is transforming the landscape of OA research and discovery by focusing on what is paramount for our patients - biomarkers to diagnose the disease early and allow intervention as soon as possible as opposed to solely studying treatments of end stage disease when reduced or no options exist.